Dave Grohl: Musicianship and equipment

 Grohl is a self-taught musician and cannot read musical notation, and instead plays only by ear.
 His drum kit, designed by Drum Workshop, features five different sized tom-tom drums ranging from 5x8 inches to 16x18 inches, a 19-inch crash cymbal, two 20-inch crash cymbals, an 18-inch China cymbal, a 24-inch ride cymbal, and a standard kick drum, snare drum, and hi-hat.

 Grohl's primary recording guitar is an original cherry red Gibson Trini Lopez Standard that he bought in the early 1990s, while still with Nirvana, because he liked the different style of headstock and the diamond-shaped sound holes on what was otherwise an ES-335.
 Onstage during early Foo Fighters tours, Grohl played two Gibson Les Pauls, then relied primarily on a pair of black Gibson Explorers while touring for The Colour and the Shape, There is Nothing Left to Lose, and One by One.

 Since 2017, Grohl's primary stage guitar has been his signature model Pelham Blue Gibson DG-335, which was designed by Gibson based on the Trini Lopez Standard specs, but in different colors, with a stop tailpiece instead of the Trini Lopez's trapeze tailpiece and PAF-style "Burstbucker" pickups.
 For the Foo Fighters' return in 2023, Grohl also began playing a DG-335 in a white finish, matching the aesthetics of But Here We Are.
 His primary acoustic guitar is a black Elvis Presley model Gibson Dove.

+On early Foo Fighter records, Grohl used a 100-watt Marshall JCM800 amplifier along with a ProCo TurboRAT distortion pedal.
+He added a Boss DM-2 delay effect pedal and an MXR Micro Amp for the band's follow-up album.
+From There is Nothing Left to Lose onwards, Grohl has used a Vox AC30 for clean and slightly-overdriven tones and a succession of Mesa/Boogie amplifiers for fully distorted sounds.
+These included the Maverick and Heartbreaker models, and later on the Dual Rectifier Road King.
+After Wasting Light, Grohl added Fender Tonemaster and Hot Rod Deluxe models to his rig.
+Effects pedals he has added in the new millennium include the Electro-Harmonix Deluxe Memory Man delay, MXR Phase 90, and Xotic Effects EP Booster.